jacqueline37/Light-Unit-Converter/README.md

 This tool is intended for:

-- CG / DCC / Game engine lighting
+- CG / DCC / game engine lighting
-- Photography exposure reference
+- photography exposure reference
 - HDR / ACES workflows
-- PBR lighting setup
+- PBR scene setup
-- Photometric estimation
-- Learning relationships between lm / cd / lx / nit / EV
+- learning relationships between lm / cd / lx / nit / EV

-It is not a physical measurement tool, but a practical estimation utility.
+It is not a scientific measurement tool, but a practical helper for everyday lighting work.

 ---

-## Supported quantities
+## Supported values

-The tool works with the following values:
+The tool works with:

 - lumen (lm)
 - candela (cd)